icyyolo/TikTokHackathonSubmission/README.md

 ```
 python your_script_name.py path/to/your/video.mp4
 ```
+### Features
+- Real-time text detection with PaddleOCR.
+- Automatic Gaussian blurring of detected regions.
+- Pre-processing (sharpening) to improve OCR accuracy on blurry text.
+- Dual configuration modes: QUALITY (better detection) and FAST (better FPS).
+- Works with webcam or video file input.
+- Hybrid "Detect-and-Track" Architecture: Every 12 frames, the PaddleOCR model performs a high-quality scan of the scene to find all text.
+For the frames in between, a set of Channel and Spatial Reliability Tracking (CSRT) trackers take over.
+These trackers smoothly follow the objects identified, and ensure the blur locks on to moving text.

+### Demo
 <img width="2559" height="1439" alt="no filter" src="https://github.com/user-attachments/assets/0da2efb7-d760-4ebd-b101-1902d18aa19d" />
 Location of video revealed: Khatib Vale
 <img width="699" height="677" alt="no filter image search" src="https://github.com/user-attachments/assets/99c2ae0e-2b67-4691-9531-750eb38481fa" />
 Google image search was able to identify the location accurately

 <img width="2559" height="1439" alt="with filter" src="https://github.com/user-attachments/assets/5b939a25-70cd-4114-91e5-9609fe239e00" />
 Location of video blurred
 <img width="718" height="695" alt="with filter image search" src="https://github.com/user-attachments/assets/33356d76-e8d0-4d48-a9a1-eed41940e789" />